KawaCoder/GhostRecon/README_PLEASE.txt

 Hi!
 Thank you for downloading our program.
 If you're having this error on the installation (./install-requirements.sh: line 66: easy_install: command not found) Just manually install it by typing "easy_install shodan" on your terminal.
+If you also find this problem (mailfy command not found)
+Just install "osrframework".
 You also need a Shodan API key for some features we have on the tool.

 HOW TO EXECUTE COMMANDS?